heschmat/data-engineering-projects/data-modeling-with-Postgres/README.md

  ```

 ## File Descriptions
-`sql_queries.p` contains all the sql queries; the queries here will be used to create the tables, and in ETL pipeline.
+- `sql_queries.py` contains all the sql queries; the queries here will be used to create the tables, and in ETL pipeline.

-`create_tables.py` drops and creates the tables.
+- `create_tables.py` drops and creates the tables.
 Run this file to reset the tables before running the ETL script.

-`etl.ipynb` reads and processes a single file from `song_data` and `log_data` and loads the data into the tables.
+- `etl.ipynb` reads and processes a single file from `song_data` and `log_data` and loads the data into the tables.
 This notebook contains detailed instructions on the ETL process for each of the tables.

-`etl.py` reads and processes files from `song_data` and `log_data` and loads them into tables.
+- `etl.py` reads and processes files from `song_data` and `log_data` and loads them into tables.

-`test.ipynb` displays the first few rows of each table to check the database.
+- `test.ipynb` displays the first few rows of each table to check the database.

 ## Project Interface
 1. You need to create the tables, run `python create_tables.py`.